is our tallest mountain. It is difficult enough to have killed many

 helps to lean

-on the ropes, either backwards or forward, depending on the angel of the
+on the ropes, either backwards or forward, depending on the angle of the

 ladder.
 The ropes are slack, so leaning on them stretches them and